 2. It’s more time consuming than 2D animation

-Yes, making the dragons in Game Of Thrones look believable (and cool) is a lot more challenging than it looks!
-Taking a concept and turning it into a finished product is a multi-step process that involves modelling, texturing, applying the correct lighting and camera settings, rendering for extra polish, and matching the scene with the right music.
-In a 2D space, movement is created through flipping through images which are all slightly different, with no need for modelling or rigging.
+Yes, making the dragons in Game Of Thrones looks believable (and cool).
+However, it is a lot more challenging than it looks!
+Taking a concept and turning it into a finished product is a multi-step process that involves modeling, texturing, applying the correct lighting and camera settings, rendering for extra polish, and matching the scene with the right music.
+In a 2D space, the movement is created through flipping through images which are all slightly different, with no need for modeling or rigging.
 Compare Khaleesi’s dragon flight with Chihiro’s 2D venture in Spirited Away, and it’s clear that their airborne movements are governed by different physics and environmental factors.

 3. There are a bunch of open source software programs available

 Since the advent of the world wide web, we’ve seen a proliferation of free tools and services for almost anything you can think of.
 This applies to animation software, too.
-Blender is good if you’re planning on making video games and are looking for an entry-level 3D modelling program, and Maya (which is used widely in the industry) offers a free 30 day trial or 3 year license for those studying.
+Blender is good if you’re planning on making video games and are looking for an entry-level 3D modeling program, and Maya (which is used widely in the industry) offers a free 30-day trial or 3-year license for those studying.
 Zbrush is a fantastic sculpting program used to develop characters and assets for both video games and film.
 Zbrush Core is a lighter version at a much more affordable price and Sculptris is a free sculpting tool which is a good option for those just getting started.

 There are multiple categories within the 3D animation umbrella, including CGI (Toy Story), stop motion animation (Wallace and Gromit, Pingu) and cel-shaded animation (Wind Waker).
 Each of these techniques has its respective strengths and weaknesses, but in the long run, it’s easier to familiarise yourself with one technique; for instance, making a claymation game like The Neverhood is painstaking and requires a litany of lighting and plasticine adjustments within a constant environment.
 But the end result can be unique, niche, and beautifully imperfect.